 "Natalia!"
-Luke grabbed the princess by her shoulders, "You have to talk to Uncle and tell him Master Van wasn't involved!
+Luke turned back to the princess, "You have to talk to Uncle and tell him Master Van wasn't involved!
 You've got to save him!"

-Natalia sighed, "All right.
+Natalia nodded, "All right.
 I can't turn down a request from you, Luke."
-She removed his hands from her shoulders and held them, "But in return, I want you to hurry up and remember that promise you made to me."
+She blushed slightly as she removed his hands from her shoulders and held them, "But in return, I want you to hurry up and remember that promise you made to me."

 Luke groaned and pulled his hands away from her, "I already told you, I don't remember proposing to you as a kid!"

 "Yes, I know that.
 But how romantic would it be if the first thing you remembered was your proposal to me?"

 Natalia sighed, "Yes, all right.
 I'll go speak to Father."

 She bid them all farewell, and started back toward the doors before stopping, as if she had just remembered something.
 She turned back to them, her eyes landing on Alex.